About the Center

 To address this need, Farm Foundation’s Trade Resource Center will offer: white papers addressing a variety of agricultural trade topics; conferences, seminars, and webinars allowing experts to directly address key trade topics; and this electronic information hub, which includes regular updates and editorials on the latest trade issues facing the sector.

-To guide the direction of the Resource Center, Farm Foundation has convened an Advisory Committee of agricultural leaders, researchers, trade experts and consultants.
+To guide the direction of the Resource Center, Farm Foundation has convened an Advisory Council of agricultural leaders, researchers, trade experts and consultants.
 They provide input on the structure of the Resource Center, identify priorities for paper development, identify topics for conferences and seminars, and provide technical expertise to evaluate proposed analyses.
-Members of the Advisory Committee are:
+Members of the Advisory Council are:

 - Dan Basse, President, ARC Communications, Inc.